k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/06_using_graphit_files_with_parameters.md

 ## Defining Graphit Parameters

 1. Click on the <img src="D:\OneDrive - K2View\K2View-Academy-7.0\articles\15_web_services_and_graphit\17_Graphit\images\url-icon.png"></img> icon at the top Graphit Editor toolbar.
-2. The **URL Parameters & Properties** right side panel is opened where at top you can find the **Input Parameter & Path** section.
-At the beginning no parameters are defined.
+2. The **URL Parameters & Properties** right side panel opens and its top section is called **Input Parameter & Path**.
+In the beginning, no parameters are defined.
-3. To add a new parameter click on the plus  (+) sign at the top of the Parameters sub section.
+3. To add a new parameter, click on the plus (+) sign at the top of the Parameters sub section.
    <img src="D:\OneDrive - K2View\K2View-Academy-7.0\articles\15_web_services_and_graphit\17_Graphit\images\ws_graphit_props_1.png"></img>

-4. New Parameter pane is opened where you can define for the new parameter: name, type, description and if it is mandatory.
+4. A New Parameter pane opens, where you can define for a new parameter: name, type, description and whether it is mandatory.
    <img src="D:\OneDrive - K2View\K2View-Academy-7.0\articles\15_web_services_and_graphit\17_Graphit\images\ws_graphit_props_2.png"></img>

-5. You can then add more parameters as needed. you can expand and collapse each of parameters pane, where in collapsed mode only the name appears as well as the debug value for testing.
+5. You can then add more parameters as needed.
+You can expand and collapse each of parameter pane, where in a collapsed mode only the name appears, as well as the debug value for testing.
    <img src="D:\OneDrive - K2View\K2View-Academy-7.0\articles\15_web_services_and_graphit\17_Graphit\images\ws_graphit_props_4.png"></img>

-> Note: the debug value is not saved with the Graphit file and it is used only in the Graphit Editor, for testing the web-service.
+> Note: The debug value is not saved with the Graphit file and it is used only in the Graphit Editor, for testing the web service.